Saipan is the capital island of a 14-island chain in the Pacific Ocean known as the Commonwealth of the Northern Mariana Islands ("the CNMI")--

 We are a group of volunteers dedicated to the dedication and proper management of the proposed Mariana Trench Marine National Monument.

 You've heard the saying, "You can't go home again," and I'm here to argue that it's untrue when talking about Saipan.
 Each visit home has filled the void that the mainland life created: the tropical weather, the island hospitality and the mouth-watering cuisine.
 There is no shortage of restaurants serving up world and local fare or barbeques where the host will not rest until your arms are full with tin-foiled plates of food to take home.
 It's hard to find the kind of friendly spirit that's heavily threaded into Saipan's culture.
-My home is Saipan, no matter where I may live.
-On Saipan, there will always be dazzling sunsets, stunning views and beaches so beautiful that they invite you to come on in, the water's fine. |

 I have only been on Saipan since September of 2006, and I continue to be impressed not only by the beauty of the land, but the beauty of the people here.
 I have yet to meet an unkind person.
 I came to Saipan for a job, but it was also a way for me to slow down and appreciate life more, and experience new things and meet new people.
 I continue to be impressed with the beauty and people of this island.
 For a girl that was raised in the busy Southern city of Atlanta, Georgia, I am learning to take time to appreciate my surroundings and soak in all Saipan has to offer.
 I look forward to many wonderful years here.